clns/gitlab-cli/README.md

 Example:

+Instead of this:

 ```sh
 gitlab-cli label copy -U https://git.my-site.com/my_group/my_repo -t ghs93hska
 ```

-is the same as this, but the repo gets saved in the config file and we can refer to it later by its name:
+you can first save the repo in the config file and refer to it by name on all subsequent commands:

 ```sh
 gitlab-cli config repo save -r myrepo -U https://git.my-site.com/my_group/my_repo -t ghs93hska
 gitlab-cli label copy -r myrepo
 ```

-> Note: Some commands like [`label copy`](#copy-labels-from-one-repository-to-another) allow you to specify a repository by its path (e.g. `my_group/my_repo`), in which case the repository is considered on the same GitLab instance as the target repo.

 #### Using user and password instead of token